 5. Go big with lighting.

-Challenge yourself to make an impact with your lighting like the team over at RailiCA Design did with this incredible black-and-white kitchen.
+Challenge yourself to make an impact with your lighting, like the team over at RailiCA Design did with this incredible black-and-white kitchen.
 Interspersed with wood details (hello exposed ceiling beams!), this culinary space features charcoal cabinetry, fresh white walls, and the most enviable grouping of black mesh pendant lights.

-6. Embrace the contrast.
+6. Embrace contrast.

 If you're going to go for a black-and-white kitchen, you may as well really go for it.
 High contrast palettes will trick you (and guests) into feeling like the room is bigger, especially if you contain the black to a specific area.
 This cook space designed by Biasol shows us how it's done by limiting the dark hue to the island, drawing the gaze in from the bright white floor-to-ceiling cabinetry.

 We've bookmarked two-tone cabinetry as a kitchen trend and we're certain that you're going to see much more of this in the near future.
 So why not incorporate the best of both worlds into your cook space?
 Opt for black upper cabinets and white lower cabinets á la this contemporary design by smarterBATHROOMS+ and set yourself apart from the masses.

 In love with the idea of black walls but unsure how to bring them into your kitchen without creating vampire vibes?
 Take a cue from this cook space captured by photographer Jonas Berg and opt for a tall black tile backsplash paired with white cabinetry.
 The black mosaic tile background adds a sense of drama and will be a nice change of pace from the more commonly used white subway tile.
 Plus, black tile won't show as much dirt and will look fabulous with wood details.